-When this feature is selected, the front and rear turn signals will flash when the RKE transmitter REMOTE LOWER button is pressed twice.
-To make your selection, press the "Light w/Lower" button on the touchscreen, select "On" or "Off" followed by pressing the back arrow/Done button on the touchscreen.
+When this feature is selected, the front and rear turn signals will flash when the RKE Key Fob REMOTE LOWER button is pressed twice.
+To make your selection, press the "Light w/Lower" button on the touchscreen, select "On" or "Off."